 As we focus in a bit more on this passage, parts of verses 23-25 are quoted in Smalcald Articles, Part 2, First Article (SA 2.1.3) where Luther lays out fairly briefly "the office and work of Jesus Christ, or to our redemption" (SA 2).
 The bolded part of the quote above are what Luther uses from this passage to outline Jesus' work for our redemption.
 It is worth noting that the phrase "as a gift," while used in both Luther's translation and the NRSV, is not what Luther used in the Smalcald Articles.
 In this part, Luther uses instead "without merit," I assume to drive home the point that this is God's work, not ours, as the rest of this short but significant article continues.

-Turning to particular verses in the above quote, verse 23 is quoted in Apology of the Augsburg Confession, Article 4: Justification (AP 4.32).
+Turning to particular verses above, verse 23 is quoted in Apology of the Augsburg Confession, Article 4: Justification (AP 4.32).
 Here we see the continuing effect Melanchthon had on Lutheran thought.
 This part of The Book of Concord was written in 1531 while The Formula of Concord was written in 1577, but the argument that was highlighted about the second citation of verse 20 up above is made here using verse 23.
 "It is false and an affront to Christ to say that people who observe the commandments of God without grace do not sin" (AP 4.28) because "they lack the wisdom and righteousness of God, which acknowledges and glorifies God" (AP 4.32).
 Following God's law is not the same as loving God.

 Verse 24 is cited three times in The Book of Concord.
 The first two citations are both quotes in the Apology of the Augsburg Confession.
-The first quote is in Article 4: Justification (AP 4.73) as Melanchthon begins to clarify the exclusivity "faith alone."
+The first quote is in Article 4: Justification (AP 4.73) as Melanchthon begins to clarify the exclusivity of "faith alone."
 This was a sticking point for the Catholics who wanted to talk about our merit and works earning God's grace.
 But in this section, Melanchthon notes all of Paul's exclusive language about faith and grace: given freely, not by works, as a gift...
 But this free gift of grace through faith alone does not remove Word and sacraments from the Christian life as the Lutheran reformers saw it.
 The Word is still central to the gift of faith that draws us into repentance, and once reborn and renewed, each Christian will want to hear God's Word and receive the sacraments out of love for God.
-That was the key different Melanchthon was trying to make--we repentant sinners who have encountered God's grace come to hear God's word and receive the sacraments not to earn God's favor but because good works follow faith, not the other way around.
+That was the key difference Melanchthon was trying to make--we repentant sinners who have encountered God's grace come to hear God's word and receive the sacraments not to earn God's favor but because good works follow faith, not the other way around.

 The second quote is in Article 20: Good Works (AP 20.10) reiterates that the role of good works is not to earn merit before God and this verse, along with Romans 4:16, serve as consolation for those unsure about the free gift of justification by God's grace.